Group Testing: An Information Theory Perspective: Group testing with prior statistics

-Although such a feature is attractive in some ways, it can also be unnecessarily restrictive.
-In particular, if certain items are {\em a priori} more likely to be defective than others, then we should ideally try to exploit this additional prior information.
-In this section, we describe some test designs and results along these lines.
+If certain items are {\em a priori} more likely to be defective than others, then we should ideally try to exploit this additional prior information.
+In the following, we describe some test designs and results along these lines.
 We focus on the setting described in the following definition, which to the best of our knowledge was first studied in the 1970s in papers such as \cite{garey,hwang2, nebenzahl1973finite}.

 \begin{definition}[Prior defectivity model] Each item $i$ has a (known) prior probability $\qq_i \in [0,1]$ of being defective, and individual items are defective independently of one another. \end{definition}